gjbex/Defensive_programming_and_debugging/docs/Testing/CodeCoverage/code_coverage_best_practices.md

 Note that the name of the option is not exactly the same as the compiler options.

-The information contained in the profile directory is not hunman readable.
+The information contained in the profile directory is not human readable.
 However, you can generate an HTML overview using

 ~~~bash
 $ codecov  -dpi ./profile/pgopti.dpi  -spi ./profile/pgopti.spi